dviramontes/developerhappiness.app/README.md

 ### TODO

-* [x] create a separate database for integration tests
+With more time and bandwidth, this is a list of things I would like to add:

-* [ ] separate configs for local, test and prod environments
+* [ ] Add separate configs for local, test and prod environments
+* [ ] Abstract the API layer into an interaction and a repository so that we can easily mock database interactions without needing an actual DB connection (aka in-memory).
+* [ ] Implement a graphql subscription for subscribing to user updates (slack API <> golang server <> event broker <> gql client)
+* [ ] CI/CD